 \section{Related work}

 \textbf{Sequence Models in RL.} LSTM \citep{Hochreiter:97} is the dominant backbone architecture for partially observable online RL problems and has been behind achievements such as mastering Starcraft II \citep{Vinyals:19}, Dota 2 \citep{Berner:19}, and Atari \citep{Espeholt:18,Kapturowski:2018:recurrent}.
-After the success of the Transformer in NLP \citep{Devlin:18,Radford:19,Brown:20}, computer vision \citep{Dosovitskiy:21,He:22,Radford:21,Fürst:21} and speech recognition \citep{Radford:22,Baevski:20}, the architecture has found its way into RL. \citet{Chen:21} proposed the Decision Transformer (DT) a GPT-style model \citep{Radford:18}, that learns to predict actions from offline trajectories via behavior cloning.
-Trajectory Transformer \citep{Janner:21} predicts action tokens along with states and rewards, which allows for dynamics modeling.
-A number of follow-up works build on the DT-architecture \citep{Zheng:22,Wang_bootstrapped:22,Shang:22,Meng:21,Siebenborn:22,Schmied:23}.
-Furthermore, sequence models trained on offline data were found to exhibit in-context learning if conditioned on previous trajectories \citep{Laskin:22,Lee:22,Kirsch:23}, albeit only in limited scenarios.
+After the success of the Transformer in NLP \citep{Devlin:18,Radford:19,Brown:20}, computer vision \citep{Dosovitskiy:21,He:22,Radford:21,Fürst:21} and speech recognition \citep{Radford:22,Baevski:20}, the architecture has found its way into RL. \citet{Chen:21} proposed the Decision Transformer (DT), a GPT-style model \citep{Radford:18}, that learns to predict actions from offline trajectories via behavior cloning.
+Trajectory Transformer \citep{Janner:21} predicts actions along with states and rewards, which allows for dynamics modeling.
+Other follow-up works build on the DT \citep{Zheng:22,Wang_bootstrapped:22,Shang:22,Meng:21,Siebenborn:22,Schmied:23} or replace the Transformer with Mamba \citep{ota2024decision,dai2024mamba}.
+Furthermore, sequence models trained to predict the next action were found to exhibit ICL if conditioned on previous trajectories \citep{Laskin:22,Lee:22,Kirsch:23}, albeit in limited scenarios.

-\textbf{Large Action Models (LAMs).} LAMs, such as the Decision Transformer, are well suited for multi-task settings. \citet{Lee:22} found that a multi-game DT can learn to play 46 Atari games. \citet{Reed:22} introduced a generalist agent trained on over 600 tasks from different domains, ranging from Atari to manipulation of a robot arm. \citet{Jiang:22} a Transformer for robot manipulation based on multi-modal prompts, that allow to steer the model to perform new tasks.
+\textbf{Large Action Models (LAMs).} LAMs, such as the Decision Transformer, are well-suited for multi-task settings. \citet{Lee:22} found that a multi-game DT can learn to play 46 Atari games. \citet{Reed:22} introduced a generalist agent trained on over 600 tasks from different domains, ranging from Atari to manipulation of a robot arm. \citet{Jiang:22} a Transformer for robot manipulation based on multi-modal prompts, that allow to steer the model to perform new tasks.
 Recently, \citet{Raad:24} introduced an agent instructable via language to play a variety of commercial video games.
-Since then, robotics has become an emergent area for developing LAMs \citep{Brohan:22,Brohan:23, OctoModelTeam:24, Gi:23, Wang:23, di2023towards, Kim:24}, also due to the availability of large-scale robotics datasets \citep{Jia:24, EmbodimentCollaboration:24, Jiang:23, Mandlekar:23}.
+Since then, robotics has become an emergent area for developing LAMs \citep{Brohan:22,Brohan:23, OctoModelTeam:24, Gi:23, Wang:23, Kim:24}, also due to the availability of large-scale datasets \citep{Jia:24, EmbodimentCollaboration:24, Jiang:23, Mandlekar:23}.